vitalab/vitalab.github.io/deep-learning/_posts/2018-05-11-Light-Learnable-Skip-Connections.md

 ![](/deep-learning/images/LLSC/RSAT.png)

-On the Tiramisu, they reach 2%(MRI) to 3%(Skin) for the accuracy compare to the original skip connections.
+On the Tiramisu, they reach an improvement of 2% of Dice score for MRI and 3% for the Skin, compare to the original skip connections.

-For the parameters reduction, it's between 7 and 30% of reduction depending on the network.
+For the parameters, it's between 7% and 30% of parameters reduction depending on the network.

 ## Improvement
 * **channels selection and attention**: fewer feature maps, less memory use, focus on spatial regions in the input.